Azure/Azureml-ResponsibleAI-Preview/README.md

 ❗ **Please note:** Error Analysis, if generated, will always be at the top of the component list in your dashboard.
 Selecting on the nodes of the error tree or tiles of the error heatmap will automatically generate a temporary cohort that will be populated in the components below so that you can easily experiment with looking at insights for different areas of your error distribution.

 ![05](images/05_add_dashboard.png)
 6. In between each component you can add components by clicking the blue circular button with a plus sign.
-This will pop up a tooltip that will give you an option of adding whichever Responsible AI dashboard component you enabled with your SDK.
+This will pop up a tooltip that will give you an option of adding whichever Responsible AI toolbox component you enabled with your SDK.

 #### Known limitations of viewing dashboard in AzureML studio
-Due to current lack of active compute and backend storing and recomputing your model analysis in real time, the dashboard in AzureML studio is much less robust than the dashboard generated with the open source package.
+Due to current lack of active compute and backend storing and recomputing your Responsible AI toolbox insights in real time, the dashboard in AzureML studio is much less robust than the dashboard generated with the open source package.
 To generate the full dashboard in a Jupyter python notebook, please download and use our [open source Responsible AI Toolbox SDK](https://github.com/microsoft/responsible-ai-widgets).

 Some limitations in AzureML studio include:
 - Retraining of the Error analysis tree on different features is disabled